Adding Level Structure to Supersingular Elliptic Curve Isogeny Graphs: Failure of Injectivity of O(-,-)

 We have shown how to associate supersingular elliptic curves with level-$N$ structure to Eichler orders of $B_{p,\infty}$ of level $N$ via the map $\OO(\cdot,\cdot)$.
 This map is not usually bijective, and we study the properties of supersingular elliptic curves with level structure which result in the various possible fiber sizes.
+In this section, we restrict to the case where $N$ is squarefree, in addition to being coprime to $p$.
+Eichler orders of level $N$ are in fact hereditary.
 In Section~\ref{ssec:ActionsOnEGSet} we describe two involutions corresponding to a dualizing action and the $p$-power Frobenius action.
 These involutions help us determine the fibers of $\OO(E,G)$ in Theorem~\ref{thm:fiber_aboveO(E,G)} of Section~\ref{ssec:Fibers_Subsec}.
-In Section~\ref{ssec:p1Mod12}, we assume $p\equiv 1\pmod{12}$ and completely describe the failure of injectivity by classifying elements of $\EGSet$ which result in one-to-one, two-to-one, and four-to-one maps, which are the only possibilities for this congruence class of $p$.
-An example of the potentially more complicated case $p\not\equiv1\pmod{12}$ is provided in Section~\ref{ssec:pnot1mod12}.